Elisa Lucinda

 Elisa Lucinda (born February 2, 1958) is a Brazilian actress, singer, poet, writer and journalist.
 Born in Cariacica, Espírito Santo, she studied poetry between the age of 11 and 17.
 Lucinda attended journalism school at Vitória, when she worked writing for newspapers and in a news program.
 Lucinda was 27 when she decided to move to Rio de Janeiro to become an actress; however, her poetry was more successful.
 After selling poems and hand-written books, she attracted attention from stage and television directors, debuting on Rede Manchete's telenovela Kananga do Japão in 1989.

 Work

-The poet Elisa Lucinda talks about love, pain, passion, frustration, birth, death; these universal themes that accompany the despair and hope of us all.
-But her poetry doesn’t shy away from dealing with social problems that are quite Brazilian.
-Racism, sexism, mistreatment of the poor.
+Lucinda's poems involve themes of love, pain, passion, frustration, birth, death.
+Her poetry also deals with themes of racism, sexism, and mistreatment of the poor.